 What to Wear in Stockholm in Spring

-Spring in Stockholm is fresh and beautiful!
+Spring in Stockholm is fresh and beautiful.
 The days are starting to lengthen, Stockholm’s student population is finishing their exam season and getting ready for summer break, and you’re most likely to see Sweden’s wildflowers popping up at this time of the year.
-That said, snow is still a possibility, so don’t give up your layers just yet.
+That said, cold and snow are still a possibility, so don’t give up your layers just yet.

-A pair of warm tights or leggings won’t take up much space and is an easy safeguard against potential cold days (if tights aren’t your thing, pack a light thermal layer of your choice).
+A pair of warm tights or leggings won’t take up much space and are an easy safeguard against potential cold days.
+If tights aren’t your thing, pack a light thermal layer of your choice.

 Spring is the best time of year to pack skirts, light long sleeves, or add a patterned look to your capsule wardrobe.
 Add a waterproof windbreaker to your ultra-light down jacket to be prepped for any weather.